Welcome to the podcast of Load Caesars for, what are we, Thursday?

 And this is actually what we're covering in the webinar this afternoon, actually.

-It does not matter what the person is like, what the person has done has done, because a universal human right applies in the liberal framework to all people in all times and all places, regardless of any contingent factors.
+It does not matter what the person is like, what the person has done, because a universal human right applies in the liberal framework to all people in all times and all places, regardless of any contingent factors.

-And it is in fact ruining us.
+And it is, in fact, ruining us.

-It is in fact bringing about the destruction of the country.
+It is, in fact, bringing about the destruction of the country.

 Yes.

-I don't like Albanian chicken nuggets, Dad.
+I don't like Albanian chicken nuggets, dad.

 Well, thank God the British government are going to take that into consideration when I get deported for being a criminal.